andy-schulz/thekla/docs/features/web_and_mobile/QUESTIONS.md

 // fileLocation: <SOME_REMOTE_FOLDER>/myFile.log
 ````

-Use the RemoteFileLocation question to upload a file
+Use the RemoteFileLocation question to test a sites upload functionality.

 ````typescript
 john.attemptsTo(

     Enter.resultOf(RemoteFileLocation.of(`<MY_FOLDER>/myFile.log`))
         .into(UPLOAD_INPUT_FIELD),

     Click.on(UPLOAD_FILE_BUTTON)
 )
 ````